 In service request management, machine learning models and algorithms can be trained to dynamically automate service request workflows based on request history.
 These machine-learning-based automation models continue to learn with each bit of live data to fine-tune workflows for higher efficiency.
 In IT change management (or “change control” as ITIL 4 now calls it), AI can minimize the risk of human error by analyzing huge volumes of data that people often struggle with.

 AI can also help service desk teams in the monitoring and management of hardware and software assets.
 Machine learning systems can constantly monitor the performance of a configuration item or check the available performance data and predict breakdowns.
 AI can help flag anomalies and generate critical warnings by connecting the dots across multiple areas, which would be impossible to achieve manually.

 AI has huge potential to revolutionize the way IT service desks and service desk teams work, but service desks must undergo preparation if they’re to realize the full benefit.
 To ensure AI delivers its full potential, service desk teams must properly document all requests, problems, and changes, maintain an accurate service desk database, and build an in-depth knowledge base as ITSM tool vendors begin to integrate AI into their products.

-For more use cases, and scenario-based predictions on AI’s impact on ITSM and IT service desk processes, please read this white paper.
+For more use cases, and scenario-based predictions on AI’s impact on ITSM and IT service desk processes, including smart automation and chatbots, please read this white paper.